clap-rs/clap/README.md

   - Optionally supports named values so that the usage/help info appears as `-o <name> <other_name>` etc. for when you require specific multiple values
   - Optionally sets value parameters (such as the minimum number of values, the maximum number of values, or the exact number of values)
 * **Sub-Commands** (i.e. `git add <file>` where `add` is a sub-command of `git`)
-  - Support their own sub-arguments, and sub-sub-commands independant of the parent
+  - Support their own sub-arguments, and sub-sub-commands independent of the parent
-  - Get their own auto-generated Help, Version, and Usage independant of parent
+  - Get their own auto-generated Help, Version, and Usage independent of parent
 * **Requirement Rules**: Arguments can optionally define the following types of requirement rules
   - Required by default
   - Required only if certain arguments are present